sarachafikidrissi/Locallinker/README.md

 Here are some related projects and resources that you may find useful or interesting:

-- Flask Blog https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog: This is a simple Blog website made using Flask
+- [Flask Blog](https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog): This is a simple Blog website made using Flask

 ## Licensing